 - relaxation techniques, such as massage, music or dance therapy

 - social interaction, leisure activities and other dementia activities, such as memory cafes (drop-in sessions for people with memory problems and their carers to get support and advice)

 - making changes to your home, such as removing loose carpet and potential trip hazards, making sure the home is well lit, and adding grab bars and handrails

 End of life and legal issues

 If you have been diagnosed with dementia, you might want to make arrangements for your care that take into account the decline in your mental abilities.

 This may include making sure that your wishes are upheld if you're not able to make decisions for yourself.

 You may want to consider:

-- creating an advance decision, which makes your treatment preferences known in case you're unable to do this in the future
+- creating an advance decision to refuse treatment (living will), which makes your treatment preferences known in case you're unable to do this in the future

 - having a "preferred place of care" plan, which outlines where you would like to receive treatment